Xonshiz/Hulusubs_dl/ReadMe.md

 8.)
 Batch ripping of subs for whole series.

+9.)
+Changed the lookup parameter for the TITLE of the file.
+Fix for #2 Issue

 If you have any queries or want me to make a script to automate something, feel free to drop me an email at : xonshiz[at]psychoticelites.com